-The perfect Manhattan cocktail, possibly my favorite cocktail and the greatest martini of all time.
-Similar to the old fashioned cocktail minus the sugar and orange wedge.
-There are few different stories behind how the Manhattan cocktail first originated, but I think it’s safe to say it is one of the five borough cocktails that came out of New York in the mid 1800’s.
+The perfect Manhattan cocktail, possibly my favorite cocktail and the greatest concoction of all time.
+There are few different stories behind how the Manhattan first originated, but I think it’s safe to say it is one of the five borough cocktails that came out of New York in the mid 1800’s.

-I’ve tried some interesting spins on the Manhattan cocktail, but this is by far my favorite and most trusted variation.
+I’ve tried some interesting spins in the Manhattan, but this is my tried and true go-to combo.
 Traditionally, a Manhattan is made with rye whiskey or bourbon, sweet vermouth, and bitters, but I prefer Manhattans made “perfect,” which means equal parts of both sweet and dry vermouth.